-- if the applicant makes an application for entry clearance, leave to enter or leave to remain – paragraph 34X(4)
+- if the applicant makes an application for entry clearance, leave to enter, or leave to remain – paragraph 34X(4)

-2. Applicant Travelling outside the UK
+2. Travelling outside the UK

-If an in-country AR is pending and the applicant leaves the UK then the AR is treated as withdrawn automatically.
+If an in-country AR is pending and the applicant leaves the UK, then the AR is treated as withdrawn automatically.
 And the date on which an applicant leaves the UK is considered as the date of withdrawing the AR.
 Therefore, Section 3C leave will end on this date.
-Moreover, an applicant who has withdrawn his/her AR application by leaving the UK cannot re-enter the UK for the purpose of resuming the administrative review.
+Moreover, an applicant who has withdrawn their AR application by leaving the UK cannot re-enter the UK for the purpose of resuming the administrative review.

-3. An applicant requests to withdraw in writing
+3. Withdrawal in writing

 Quite certainly, the Home Office will treat a pending immigration administrative review as withdrawn if the applicant makes a fresh application.
 Therefore, there is no need to email a request to the Home Office.

-UK Visa Administrative Review Success Rate
+Administrative Review UK Visa Success Rate

-What to do if UK Visa Administrative Review is refused?
+What if Administrative Review is refused?